espressif/esp-idf/docs/en/contribute/add-ons-reference.rst

 :idf_file:`docs/extensions/toctree_filter.py`
     Sphinx extensions overrides the ``:toctree:`` directive to allow filtering entries based on whether a tag is set, as ``:tagname: toctree_entry``.
 See the Python file for a more complete description.

+:idf_file:`docs/extensions/list_filter.py`
+    Sphinx extensions that provides a ``.. list::`` directive that allows filtering of entries in lists based on whether a tag is set, as ``:tagname: - list content``.
+See the Python file for a more complete description.

 :idf_file:`docs/extensions/html_redirects.py`
     During documentation lifetime some source files are moved between folders or renamed.
 This Sphinx extension adds a mechanism to redirect documentation pages that have changed URL by generating in the Sphinx output static HTML redirect pages.
 The script is used together with a redirection list ``html_redirect_pages``. ``conf_common.py`` builds this list from :idf_file:`docs/page_redirects.txt`